brainhack-school2023/collin_project/README.md

 ### Introduction
 Histology (microscopy) data is widely used by neuropathologists to study demylienation in the nervous system.
 My project aims to leverage a general-purpose foundation model to segment myelin on histology images.
 Foundation models are large DL models trained on large-scale data.
 They learn a general representation that can be adapted to a variety of downstream tasks.
-OpenAI's GPT serie, for example, are examples of foundation models for NLP.
+OpenAI's GPT serie, for example, are examples of foundation models for natural language processing.

 ### Main Objectives
 - Prepare a microscopy dataset to a format compatible with the Segment-Anything-Model